Teaching and Learning Scholarship (TLS) Grants

 - Your proposal will be reviewed by the TLS Grant committee.
 Please note that funds are limited and the process is competitive.

-- If your proposal is successful, you will be expected to expend your funds during the same fiscal year; funds not expended during the fiscal year might not be available in the subsequent year.
+- If your proposal is successful, you will be expected to expend your funds during the same fiscal year; funds not expended might not be available in the subsequent year.

 - TLS grants are awarded with the expectation that you will submit your work for publication to an accepted academic journal or equivalent venue within one academic year.